markbenschop/k8s-workshop/DEMO.md

     kubectl config get-context <our context>

 # Deploy demo app
 We are going to work with an app that's called flask-demo.
-It is a great app that's going viral soon.
+It is a great app that's going viral soon I am sure.
 And you were the first to deploy it !
 How cool is that ?